 Finally, it is important to be realistic about the competitiveness of your application, even if it is often difficult to accurately predict.
 The general rule of thumb is that you should apply to a spectrum of programs, some to which you could comfortably match and others which might represent more of a reach.
 If you create your list with too much of the former, you might have been able to match at a more competitive program where you would have been a better fit, while if your list is heavily weighted towards the latter, you risk not having as many interview invitations and going unmatched.

 In evaluating your competitiveness, it is worthwhile to review your list with a trusted mentor who could provide candid advice.
 Likewise, you should do the same with your loved ones since moving for residency can represent a major life event.

 Best of luck with your residency applications!
+Don't hesitate to reach out to us if you need one-to-one residency advisement.
 Here are some additional resources to help you through the process: